apache/arrow/docs/source/developers/guide/step_by_step/building.rst

      **Reinstalling R package and running 'make clean'**

-     When you will make changes to the Arrow C++ part of the code, also called libarrow, you will need to:
+     If you make changes to the Arrow C++ part of the code, also called libarrow, you will need to:

      #. reinstall libarrow,